International Women's Day 2023: #EmbraceEquity

 “As a University community, over the years, our staff, students, alumni, and partners have done a lot to progress equity locally, across the region and beyond.
 Our diversity and global connections also place us in the unique position of being able to make a difference for women as we seek a world that is free of bias, stereotyping and discrimination and is fair for all.

 "This can only be achieved if we collectively try to make a positive difference each day."

 Discover the pioneering Manchester women who changed the world.

-UK’s best university for social and environmental impact
+Top ten university for social and environmental impact

-We’re the top higher education institution in the country in the Times Higher Education University Impact Rankings.
-The rankings use the UN Sustainable Development Goals (SDG) as a framework, including SDG 3: Good health and well-being.
+We’re one of the top universities in the world in the Times Higher Education University Impact Rankings.
+The rankings use the UN Sustainable Development Goals (SDG) as a framework, including SDG 5: Gender equality.